4 reasons why small businesses should start a 401(k)

 Historically, 401(k) providers catered to large, wealthy corporations.
 Exorbitant fees and administration headaches made offering 401(k) plans impossible for many small companies.

-Modern 401(k) providers, like Guideline, make 401(k) plans specifically for small businesses— covering almost all of the administrative work for one flat fee.
-Coupled with the SECURE Act’s new tax incentives, the right 401(k) provider can save your business money while allowing you to help your employees plan for a better retirement.
+Modern 401(k) providers, like Guideline, offer 401(k) plans designed specifically for small businesses — covering almost all of the administrative work.3 Coupled with the SECURE Act’s tax incentives, the right 401(k) provider can help your business save money while allowing you and your employees to save for a better retirement.*